gsubramani/robust-nonlinear-regression/readme.md

 #### In classical RANSAC:
 1. The minimum number of samples (k) to fit a model is used.
 1. k samples are randomly selected p times.
-1. The best set of samples that fit all the data is selected.
+1. The best set in p of k samples that fit all the data is selected.

 #### In this bayesian flavor:
-1. k samples are selected and fit using least squares (or anything else).
+1. k samples are selected and fit using least squares (or something else).
 1. Samples are selected from a probability distribution estimated using bayesian updates.

 ### M-Estimates